matrix-org/synapse/docs/federate.md

     python -m synapse.app.homeserver --config-path homeserver.yaml

 If you've already generated the config file, you need to edit the ``server_name`` in your configuration file (often ``homeserver.yaml`` file).
-If you've already started Synapse and a database has been created, you will have to recreate the database.
+If you have already started Synapse and a database has been created, you will need to recreate the database.

 Troubleshooting